HealthHackAu2016/gms/README.md

 # Problem Description
 GMS is being widely used for years in many cases of genetics.
 Research can run integrated tools and manage generated results within command line environment.
 But development has been slowing down and stopped in 2015.
-GMS gradually couldn't support state of the art technologies since then.
+Since then GMS gradually couldn't support state of the art technologies.
 To solve this situation, this project needs more contributors to continue development.
 On this stage, we'd like to add more model types for current version of GMS which includes:

  - Bwa mem